ethereum/eth2.0-pm/interop/hobbits/README.md

 ### Prereqs

-- Ability to read in the N number of deposits required to trigger the `Eth2Genesis` log
+- Ability to read in the N number of deposits required to trigger the `is_genesis_trigger` function
 - Ability to gossip blocks
 - Static peering
 - TCP transport